nnickthomas/alien_macropad/Firmware/README.md

 2. Copy the contents of this directory to the Pico.
 You can do this by copying the contents of the `Firmware` directory to the `CIRCUITPY` drive on the Pico.

-3. Once the files have been copied, reboot the Pico.
-The Alien Macropad will create a Wi-Fi access point called `AlienPad`.
+3. Once the files have been copied, reboot the Pico and hold down `SW1`.
+The Alien Macropad will boot into setup mode and create a Wi-Fi access point called `AlienPad`.
 Connect to this access point using your computer or mobile device.

 4. Once connected to the `AlienPad` access point, open a web browser and navigate to `http://192.168.4.1`.
 You will be prompted to select the SSID and enter the password for your Wi-Fi network.
 Enter the SSID and password and click `Connect`.